ctf2009/ci-cd-jenkins-k8s-openshift/kubernetes/README.md

 sample-app-pod   0/1     ErrImageNeverPull   0          4s
 ```

 The error is because we are trying to use an image that does not exist.
-We can fix this in one of two ways
+We can fix this in one of two ways.

 - Edit the pod definition yaml file and change the image to be `ctf/sample-app:latest` and then run `kubectl apply -f example-5/wrong-image-pod-definition.yaml`

-- Use `kubectl edit pod sample-app-pod` which will throw up an editor where we can change the image to `ctf/sample-app:latest` before saving and exiting
+- Use `kubectl edit pod sample-app-pod` which will throw up an editor where we can change the image to `ctf/sample-app:latest` before saving and exiting.

-Once we have performed one of the above actions, the pod will successfully run
+Once we have performed one of the above actions, the pod will successfully run.

 When finished, remove the pod by running: `kubectl delete pod sample-app-pod`